At least 70 missing and two bodies recovered after migrant boat capsizes in the Mediterranean

 When asked about a potential US strike on Iranian nuclear facilities, UN spokesperson Stéphane Dujarric said Guterres is “very concerned” and reiterated the need to avoid further internationalization of the conflict.

-Since the outbreak of hostilities, at least 585 people have died and over 1,300 have been injured in Iran.
+Since the outbreak of hostilities, at least 585 people have died and more than 1,300 have been injured in Iran.
 Israeli officials report at least 24 deaths and hundreds injured in Iranian missile attacks.

 You can download the AnewZ application from Play Store and the App Store.